-Each summer, the Asper Centre selects 2-3 University of Toronto law students to receive a fellowship to work in an organization within Canada that focuses on human rights advocacy.
+Each summer, the Asper Centre selects 1 or 2 law students to receive a fellowship to work in an organization within Canada that focuses on human rights advocacy.
 The funding comes from the John and Mary A. Yaremko Programme in Multiculturalism and Human Rights.
 The endowed fund provides awards for students who demonstrate academic excellence and who are participating in a broad range of community organizations relating to human rights and multiculturalism.

 Tina Cody worked with the West Coast office of the Women’s Legal Education and Action Fund (LEAF) in British Columbia.

 Sarah Strban worked for Mary Eberts of Olthuis Kleer Townshend LLP to assist in investigating police handling of Indigenous communities and to evaluate various systems of police oversight.
 This was being undertaken as part of the National Inquiry into Missing and Murdered Indigenous Women and Girls.

 Roxanne de Souza worked with the National Office of the Women’s Legal Education and Action Fund (LEAF) in Toronto.
 Her work focused on LGBTQ rights, supporting LEAF’s Legal Strategy Coalition on Violence Against Indigenous Women, reproductive justice, and religious freedom.

 Quinn Keenan worked with Ecojustice in Toronto.
 Quinn worked with environmental law issues such as protecting wildlife, addressing climate change, energy projects, and toxic chemical pollution.
 Ecojustice is Canada’s only environmental law charity.

 Janet Lunau volunteered at LEAF (Women’s Legal Education and Action Fund) in Toronto.
 Her work, in keeping with the mandate of the organization, focuses on gender equality.